chidieberejoel/res-task/README.md

 1. Edit the `.env` file and make the following changes.
     1. Replace `CLIENT_ID_HERE` with the **Application Id** you got from the App Registration Portal.
     1. Replace `SECRET_ID_HERE` with the **Client Secret value** you got from the App Registration Portal.
 1. Replace the "DB_URL" variable with your Mongodb URI string.
+1. Import open_hours.csv into your Database to a schema titled **restaurants**

 ## Run the application
 In your CLI, run the following commands in the order: